In this lesson, you will create your first Data Element, Rule, and Library.

 Now validate that your rule is working as expected.

 Reload your sample page.
-If you look at the Developer Tools -> Network tab, you should now see a 200 response for your Launch Library!
+If you look at the Developer Tools -> Network tab, you should now see a 200 response for your tags Library!

 If you look at the Developer Tools -> Console, you should see the text “The page name is home”

-Congratulations, you created your first data element and rule and built your first Launch library!
+Congratulations, you created your first data element and rule and built your first tag library!

 Make a small change to your “All Pages - Library Loaded” rule.
 In the left navigation, click Rules and then click on the